 Music is one of those good things in life which can never go wrong with anyone!
 Did you know it’s great for your child’s brain development too?
 Being a singer and musician myself, I see the benefits of music for my son every day!
 So, let’s get to know some of the six amazing classical music for kids and why it is excellent for your kids.

-Your probably know it at the back of your mind but think it is boring and your child might not like it.
-Yes, I am talking about the rich heritage of Indian Classical Music and I want to break that myth.
+Bollywood music rules in India, but there’s a bit of junk in music, just like junk food.
+What’s healthy music, then?
+You probably know it at the back of your mind but think it is boring and your child might not like it.
+Yes, I am talking about the rich heritage of Indian Classical Music for kids, and I want to break that myth.

-It takes practice for the ears to appreciate Indian classical music, so please give you and your child some time before giving up on it!
+So, next time you hand over that mobile or play music, play these 6 tracks first!
+It takes practice for the ears to appreciate Indian classical music, so please give yourself and your child some time before giving up on it!
 Also, even if your child doesn’t like it, it is doing wonders to his brain.

 Don’t forget to share your favourite classical music tracks in the comments below!

 5 Ways To Introduce Music To Your Kids At Home: Here we bring you to 5 amazing and interesting ways to introduce music to your kids at home and make their mind calm and sharper.

 6 Indian Instrumental Music Tracks That Can Make Your Kids Brain Sharper: Do you want to know how you can make your kids brain sharper by playing instrumental music tracks?
 Here we got you!
 Click to know-how!

 The Sound Of Music: Know how the sound of music plays a vital role in your life.